canonical/postgresql-k8s-operator/docs/tutorial/index.md

 In this tutorial we've successfully deployed PostgreSQL on MicroK8s, added and removed cluster members, added and removed database users, and enabled a layer of security with TLS.

-You may now keep your Charmed PostgreSQL VM deployment running and write to the database or remove it entirely using the steps in this page.
+You may now keep your Charmed PostgreSQL deployment running and write to the database or remove it entirely using the steps in this page.

 If you'd like to keep your environment for later, simply stop your VM with